plappi/Milo/_posts/2018-10-8-rehab-working-paper.md

 Without the lump-sum component rehabilitation (or the polluted site clean-up) will not be completed, which leads to welfare loss.
 Similarly, just requiring the firm to pay the lump-sum component results in welfare loss because then the extraction rate and pollution generation during the production stage are too high.
 All three parts are needed.

-If you want to read more, you can download the working paper [soon](https://plappi.github.io/Milo/assets/rehab-wp-Lappi-2018.pdf) (I'm currently revising the paper!).
+If you want to read more, you can download the working paper [here](https://plappi.github.io/Milo/assets/rehab-wp-Lappi-2018.pdf).
+I've revised the paper on 9.1.2019; main changes are simplified notation and inclusion of a comparison to a recent paper by [Yang and Davis (2018)](https://www.sciencedirect.com/science/article/abs/pii/S0095069616305265) on the same topic.